ioBroker/ioBroker.docs/docs/en/adapterref/iobroker.scenes/README.md

     value:     true
 ```

-And every time you will open the door in the bath all lights with fan will be switched on.
+And every time you open the door in the bath, all lights with fan will be switched on.

 ## Groups
 **Groups** are like virtual channels.
 You can create with the help of **groups** virtual device from several actuators and control them together, like one device.